pingo-io/pingo-py/docs/index.rst

 Introduction
 ============

-Pingo provides a uniform API to program devices like the Raspberry Pi, BeagleBone Black, pcDuino etc. just like the Python DBAPI provides an uniform API for database programming in Python.
+Pingo provides a uniform API to program devices like the Raspberry Pi, pcDuino, Intel Galileo etc. just like the Python DBAPI provides an uniform API for database programming in Python.

-The API is object-oriented but easy to use: a board is an instance of a ``Board`` subclass.
+The API is object-oriented but easy to use: each board is an instance of a ``Board`` subclass.
 Every board has a dictionary called ``pins`` which lists all GPIO pins on the board.
 Each pin is an instance of a ``Pin`` subclass with attributes that you can inspect to learn about its capabilities.

+A single script can easily control more than board at the same time.
+For example, a program running on the pcDuino can control the pcDuino itself and two Arduinos connected to the pcDuino via USB using the Firmata protocol.

-The name `Pingo`_ is a tribute to `Garoa Hacker Clube`_, where the project started (the words *pingo* and *garoa* are related in Portuguese).
-To our English-speaking friends we like to say that it means **"pin, go!"** -- the main purpose of this package.
+The name `Pingo`_ is a tribute to `Garoa Hacker Clube`_, where the project started (in Portuguese, "pingo" is drop and "garoa" is drizzle).
+To our English-speaking friends we like to say **"Pingo means: 'pin, go'!"** -- this sums up nicely the purpose of this package.

 .. _Pingo: https://garoa.net.br/wiki/Pingo
 .. _Garoa Hacker Clube: https://garoa.net.br/wiki/Garoa_Hacker_Clube:About